tigerfarm/arduino/Altair101/asm/programs/README.md

 --------------------------------------------------------------------------------
 ## Background Development Stages

-In the first phase, programs were hard coded bytes in a memory array of the processor program: Processor.ino.
+In the first phase programs were hard coded bytes in a memory array of the processor program: Processor.ino.

 My first test program, a jump loop.
 ````